pbcornelius/java-utils-properties/README.md

 Now the property `INTEGER_PROPERTY` defined above can be accessed with `getInt(Properties.INTEGER_PROPERTY)` and set with `setInt(Properties.INTEGER_PROPERTY, 3)`.

 Since this is a wrapper class for Java's default `java.util.Properties` class, all it's mechanisms and limitations apply.

+A compiled jar is in the deploy folder.